Study guide for the exam#

 To do well on the exam, you should be able to do the following:

-Problem Analyzing link budget for a medical body area network motivates the theory for link budget and additionally expects (that you are able to):
+Problem Analyzing link budget for a medical body area network:

 examine the effect of data rate, packet size, duty cycle to the energy consumption